UN: Cutting methane quickly key to curbing dangerous warming

 The report says cutting food waste, improving how livestock is fed and adopting diets with less animal products can spare the planet up to 88 million tons (80 million metric tons) of methane a year.

-Shindell said that doesn’t mean giving up meat entirely, just cutting back to what doctors recommend for personal health.

 James Butler and three other scientists who study methane emissions for the U.S. National Oceanic and Atmospheric Administration said they fear recent methane increases “might be driven by climate change” because warming temperatures could be releasing methane normally locked in the ground.
-That, they wrote in an email, “would be difficult, if not impossible, to combat.”

 Follow AP’s climate coverage at https://www.apnews.com/Climate